milnegeneseo/nydh2019/people/fiona.md

 Hi, I'm **Fiona Coll**.
 I'm an Assistant Professor of English at SUNY Oswego.
 I'm also

-- coordinator of the [Accessibility Fellow](https://www.oswego.edu/accessibility/accessibility-fellow-program) at SUNY Oswego
+- coordinator of the [Faculty Accessibility Fellow Program](https://ww1.oswego.edu/accessibility/faculty-accessibility-fellow-program) at SUNY Oswego
 - editor of the [Morgan Robertson Digital Archive](http://morganrobertsonarchive.com/)